rschristopher/rschristopher.github.io/src/criticisms/index.md

  Bitcoin.
 Lack of competent criticism for something as important as money, and the separation of money and state, poses a serious risk.
-For if I discovered that Bitcoin is going to bring about the end of the world, how would you stop it?
+For if you discovered that Bitcoin is going to bring about a catastrophy, how would you even stop it?
+ Could you stop it?